 Searching the Database

 You can search the database by clicking here.
 Individual species records can be found by using common or scientific names.
-You can also conduct an advanced search for specific taxonomic groups, bioregions, introduction vectors or years.

 The California Ballast Water Management Act of 1999 initiated baseline surveys by the California Department of Fish and Wildlife (CDFW) to document the distribution of nonindigenous species in the state’s coastal and estuarine waters.
 The baseline inventory was supplemented by existing data, including historical surveys and literature sources.
 Pursuant to the Marine Invasive Species Act of 2003, these data, and those from subsequent surveys authorized by this Act, were first published online as the California Aquatic Non-native Organism Database (CANOD) in 2007.
 The Coastal Ecosystems Protection Act of 2006 extended the monitoring program indefinitely to enable tracking new introductions or spread of existing nonindigenous species populations.
 The Act also requires annual updates to the on-line database.
 In 2012, CDFW agreed to merge CANOD records with the National Estuarine and Marine Exotic Species Information System (NEMESIS).